 Red Hat defines cloud services as “infrastructure, platforms, or software that are hosted by third-party providers and made available to users through the internet.”
 They facilitate the flow of data from end users, through the internet, to providers’ systems, and back.
 In other words, they let you access information stored within the cloud without it being stored locally on your computer.

-While managed service providers are cloud service providers, not all cloud service providers offer managed IT services.
+While managed service providers are often also cloud computing service providers, not all cloud service providers offer managed IT services.
 Managed cloud services often include services like:

-• Software as a service: Provides clients with a cloud application plus its supporting platforms and infrastructure
+Software as a service: Provides clients with a cloud application plus its supporting platforms and cloud infrastructure

 Managed IT services can offer those services in addition to more fundamental services, like: